MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 ### <a name="capabilities-coming-soon"></a>Capabilities Coming Soon

 [!INCLUDE[prodshort](includes/prodshort.md)] is updated with major feature updates every 6 months, and with monthly service updates.
-Choose the link to view the latest release notes.
-You can also get an overview of upcoming and recently released capabilities in the release notes across Dynamics 365 at [https://dynamics.microsoft.com/en-us/business-applications/release/](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).
+Choose the link to view the latest release plan.
+You can also get an overview of upcoming and recently released capabilities in the release plan across Dynamics 365 at [https://dynamics.microsoft.com/en-us/business-applications/release/](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).

 For the longer term overview, the [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general priorities for [!INCLUDE[prodshort](includes/prodshort.md)] in the coming years.